antonypro/AudioStreaming/README.md

 ### Features:

-* Fully multi threaded.
+* Fully multi threaded, with asynchronous APIs.
 * Audio can be compressed using Opus codec.
-* Audio can be buffered to reduce the occurrence of buffer underrun in the client side.
+* Audio can be buffered to reduce the occurrence of buffer under run in the client side.
 * Can work on Broadcast or Walkie Talkie modes.
-* Tested up with Qt 5.5.1 and later.
-* Low latency modes are supported.
+* Walkie Talkie mode can also be used with WebServer for internet.
 * Smart buffer available.

 ### Needed: